ronrain/Family-Health-Base/README.md

 ## 🌟 Features
 - Full CRUD for family members and appointments
 - Ability to be notified on the application when you have an appointment
-- Log doctor appointments at your conveince
+- Log doctor appointments at your convenience
 - Login and signup features powered by django

 ![Screenshot](/main_app/static/images/screenshot.png)